Hi-Angel/purple-impp/README.md

 # Building

 Dependencies: libpurple, zlib, [cereal](https://github.com/USCiLab/cereal).
-Building only tested on GNU/Linux — I did not test compilation on other operating systems, it's one of many *to-be-done* things.
+Building only tested on GNU/Linux — I have not tested compilation on other operating systems, it's one of many *to-be-done* things.

 	$ meson build
 	$ ninja -C build